Garbl's Plain Language Writing Guide

 Use simple, everyday, familiar words

-readers with limited English proficiencyor be translated for them, choose words with just one or a few clear meanings.
+limited English proficiency or be translated for them, choose words with just one or a few clear meanings.
+Also avoid puns

 Here are other examples of simple, precise words and phrases you might substitute: